noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 `.C()`, `.Call()`, or sometimes `.Internal()` or `.Primitive()`.
 These means R is calling a C, C++, or FORTRAN program to carry out operations.
 However, R still has to interpret the input of the function before passing it to the compiled code.
-In `fft()` the compiled codes only *after* R figures out the data type in `z`, and also whether to use the default value of `inverse`.
+In `fft()` the compiled code runs only *after* R figures out the data type in `z`, and also whether to use the default value of `inverse`.
 The compiled code is able to run faster than code written in pure R, because the "figuring out" stuff is done first, and it can zoom ahead without the "translation" steps that R needs.

-If you need to run a function over all the results of a vector, you could pass a whole vector through the R function to the compiled code, or you could call the R function repeatedly for each value.
+If you need to run a function over all the values in a vector, you could pass a whole vector through the R function to the compiled code, or you could call the R function repeatedly for each value.
 If you do the latter, R has to do the "figuring out" stuff, as well as the translation, *each time*.
 But if you call it once, with a vector, the "figuring out" part happens just once.

-Inside the C or FORTRAN code, vectors are actually processed processed using loops or a similar construct.
-This is inevitable: somehow the computer is going to need to operate on each element of your vector but since this occurs in the compiled code, without the overhead of R functions, it's much faster.
+Inside the C or FORTRAN code, vectors are actually processed using loops or a similar construct.
+This is inevitable; omehow the computer is going to need to operate on each element of your vector.
+Since this occurs in the compiled code, though, without the overhead of R functions, this is much faster.

 Another important component of the speed of vectorized operations is that vectors in R are *typed*.
 Despite all of its flexibility, R does